Geometric Deep Learning for Structure-Based Drug Design: A Survey: Introduction

-Firstly in Section \ref{sec:preliminary}, we briefly introduce the mainstream 3D representations of protein, the SBDD tasks reviewed in this paper, and the popular predictive and generative models.
-The following sections are organized based on the logical order of SBDD tasks as shown in Figure.\ref{sbdd tasks}: as for the target protein structure, we first need to identify the binding site; then we can conduct binding pose generation, \emph{de novo} molecule generation, and linker design; with the protein-ligand complex structure, we can use binding affinity prediction and other filtering criteria to filter drug candidates.
-Admittedly, the order and the category of SBDD tasks are not fixed since SBDD is an iterative process that proceeds through multiple cycles leading optimized drug candidates to clinical trials \cite{batool2019structure}.
+In Section~\ref{sec:preliminary}, we introduce 3D representations of target proteins, the SBDD tasks reviewed in this paper, and popular predictive and generative models.
+The following sections are organized based on the logical order of SBDD tasks as shown in Figure~\ref{sbdd tasks}: as for the target protein structure, we first need to identify the binding site; then we can conduct binding pose generation, \emph{de novo} molecule generation, and linker design; meanwhile, we can optimize the pocket with protein pocket generation; with the protein-ligand complex structure, we can use binding affinity prediction and other filtering criteria to filter drug candidates.
+Admittedly, the order and the category of SBDD tasks are not fixed since SBDD is an iterative process that proceeds through multiple cycles, leading optimized drug candidates to clinical trials \cite{batool2019structure}.
 Some methods may also be capable of accomplishing multiple tasks.
-For example, EquiBind \cite{stark2022equibind} can predict the binding pose of ligands without prior knowledge of the binding site, i.e., blinding docking. for the ease of readers' understanding.
+For example, EquiBind \cite{stark2022equibind} can predict the binding pose of ligands without prior knowledge of the binding site, i.e., blinding docking, to ease readers' understanding.
 Finally, Section~\ref{sec:future} identifies the open challenges and opportunities, paving the way for the future of designing geometric deep learning methods for structure-based drug design.